Alice: Madness Returns: Cultural Impact

 The release of the game played into the resurgence of Alice's Adventures in Wonderland popularity of the late 2000s to the early 2010s, this was sparked further by the Tim Burton film Alice in Wonderland (2010).
 The first game: Alice focuses on the late 1990s grunge movement with its soundtrack and use of industrial visuals, whilst Alice: Madness Returns indulges onto its steampunk aesthetics opposed to the basis of goth subculture.

 Steampunk is used as a key visual effect, this in turn changed various characters designs and fighting enemies became more complicated.
 This is in part to development periods and the years between the games releases.
 With mixed reviews over several years, Alice: Madness Returns, over time has stayed consistent as an 'underrated masterpiece' within internet culture since its initial release with a cult following.
-The legacy of Alice: Madness Returns proves to remain more popular then that of its predecessor and it continues to live on through social media platforms specifically that of TikTok and Twitch.
+The legacy of Alice: Madness Returns proves to remain more popular than that of its predecessor and it continues to live on through social media platforms specifically that of TikTok and Twitch.